- My Local

 - My Self

 Jim serves in the Silicon Valley in California, located between San Francisco and San Jose.
-The Silicon Valley is the birthplace of the “high-tech” movement, and has spawned numerous global corporations.
-The area is highly educated and diverse, serving as a hub for workers from all over the world.
+The Silicon Valley is the birthplace of the “high-tech” movement and has spawned numerous global corporations.
+The area is highly educated and diverse, serving as a hub for workers from around the globe.

-After seeing a need, Jim began serving as a chaplain to the Sunnyvale Department of Public Safety and the surrounding community to provide spiritual guidance, counseling, and comfort in times of crisis.
+After seeing a need, Jim began serving as a chaplain to the Sunnyvale Department of Public Safety and the surrounding community to provide counseling, comfort, and spiritual guidance in times of crisis.

-First responders serve in their positions in a state of hyper-vigilence, often encountering high stress and trauma.
-In this life of intense pressure and tension, a first responder's job can be very difficult.
-They are under constant scrutiny by the public, the press, by supervisors, and local governments.
-The transition from this to their personal lives is challenging.
-As chaplain, Jim strives to form relationships with the first responders in order to create an atmosphere of trust and reliability.
-Whether it's 'ride-alongs', 'call-outs', personal counseling, or officiating ceremonies, Jim is available to the officers, fire fighters, their families, victims and other individuals associated with the Department of Public Safety.
+First responders serve in their positions in a necessary state of hyper-vigilance, often encountering high stress and trauma.
+Many suffer from PTSD.
+More recently, they have come under greater scrutiny by the public through social media, the press, by supervisors, and local governments.
+In addition, the transition from their professional to their personal lives is often difficult.
+As chaplain, Jim serves the fire and police in stressful situations such as suicides and domestic violence, when on a call, and/or afterward doing a debriefing.
+Whether it's death notifications, personal counseling, or officiating ceremonies, Jim is available to the officers, fire fighters, and others associated with the Department of Public Safety and their families.
 “I make every effort to be available, to listen and share in the sorrows and joys of both individual officers and the department as a whole.”

 Jim became an approved candidate with InFaith in January 2017.

 Jim was married to Karen Asselin in 1991.
-They have five children, ages 25 through 18.
-With his wife and - at the time - three children, Jim served in Peru for three years, helping to start and build a K-12 school.
+They have five children.
+With his wife and—at the time—three children, Jim served in Peru for three years, helping to start and build a K-12 school.
 Karen is a teacher, and Jim has served as a pastor at Trinity Church of Sunnyvale for 13 years.
 Jim has extensive construction experience, is a licensed Contractor, and is a P.O.S.T. certified member of the International Conference of Police Chaplains.
 His hobbies include music and spending time outdoors.